ArduPilot/ardupilot_wiki/copter/source/docs/zigzag-mode.rst

 Automatic Operation
 ===================

+.. note:: This feature will be available in Copter-4.1.0

 .. note:: this function must be enabled with :ref:`ZIGZ_AUTO_ENABLE<ZIGZ_AUTO_ENABLE>` = 1, and parameters reloaded, before any parameters are visible and the feature enabled.

 After the field's side points are registered, if you have an RC switch configured with ``RCx_OPTION`` = 83 (ZigZag Auto Mode), you can automatically cover the field side to side at a programmable distance interval, also enabling a sprayer, if equipped.